MACTEP-ETF/RTR108/P15_frameworks/README.md

 import { Output, EventEmitter } from '@angular/core';
 ```
 In the component class, define a property named *PropertyName* with an *@Output()* decorator and an instance of *EventEmitter()*.
 This allows to emit an event when the value of the notify property changes.

+## Angular routing
+Routing enables navigation from one view to the next (within the same page) as users perform tasks such as the following:
+- Entering a URL in the address bar to navigate to a corresponding view.
+- Clicking links on the page to navigate to a new view.
+- Clicking the browser's back and forward buttons to navigate backward and forward through the browser history.